pgEdge/multicloud-cli/README.md

 ![banner](alc-banner2.png)

-The apache-libcloud unofficial cli (alc) is a command line interface (cli) for [apache-libcloud](https://libcloud.apache.org) for ruling the multi-cloud
+The unoffical CLI for [apache-libcloud](https://libcloud.apache.org) to rule the multi-cloud

-## Guiding Priciples
+## Guiding Principles

   - make it a friendly CLI that is a pretty thin veneer over the apache-libcloud sdk